jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab18.md

 <div align=center><img src="Images/17/17.png" alt="drawing" width="1000"/></div>

 In the above code, the label "TDL" stands for tapped delay line, which is implemented as shift registers in a digital circuit, and "MAC" refers to multiply-accumulate.
-Notice that in TDL the loop hoisting is used as it is required to check if i equals 0, while the MAC loop doesn't need loop hoisting (i > 0 or i >= 0).
-The II of both two loops (TDL and MAC) is 1 and the II for the entire module is 48.
-The TDL and MAC loops consume a total of 300 FFs and 402 LUTs.
+Notice that in TDL, the loop hoisting is used as it is required to check if i equals 0, while the MAC loop doesn't need loop hoisting (i > 0 or i >= 0).
+The II of both loops (TDL and MAC) is 1, and the II for the entire module is 48.
+The TDL and MAC loops consume 300 FFs and 402 LUTs.
 This is worse than the result with optimization 1.
 The II of the module becomes 48 as one loop becomes two loops, each requiring 11 trips.
 More LUTs are required as each loop requires its control circuit.

 ### Optimization 3: Loop Unrolling

-Optimization 2 doesn't make the design faster, but it makes further optimizations possible.
-The HLS executes the loops in a sequential manner, which means only one circuit instance of the loop body.
+Optimization 2 doesn't make the design faster but makes further optimizations possible.
+The HLS sequentially executes the loops, which means only one circuit instance of the loop body.
 Essentially, loop unrolling creates multiple running instances for the loop body.
 A manual unrolling TDL loop is shown below:

 ```c++